The Asymptotic Statistics of Random Covering Surfaces: The probability of an embedded tiled surface

 All this data uniquely determines one summand of $\Upsilon_{n}(\{\sigma_{f}^{\pm},\tau_{f}^{\pm}\},\nu,\{\mu_{f}\},\lambda)$ as in (\ref{eq:M-def}), and hence also of $\Xi_{n}(Y)$ as in (\ref{eq:Xi-def}).

 Recall that in $\S\S$\ref{subsec:Construction-of-auxiliary-numberings} we constructed the maps $\sigma_{f}^{\pm}$ and $\tau_{f}^{\pm}$ according to numbering in $\left[\v-\f\right]$ of octagons, of exposed sides of full-edges and of hanging half-edges of $Y_{+}$.
 By adding $n-\v,$ these numbers are in $\left[n-\v+1,n-\f\right]$, give rise to the images of the corresponding vertices of $Y$ through $\sigma_{f}^{\pm},\tau_{f}^{\pm}$, and are the elements in the tableaux $r_{f}^{\pm},s_{f},t_{f}$.
 Given these tableaux, we assign a `top' label to the hanging half-edges and exposed sides of full-edges which appear in the top row of the corresponding tableau.
 Namely, \begin{itemize} \item Every exposed left-side (resp.~right-side) of an $f$-full-edge is labeled `top' if the corresponding element in $s_{f}$ (resp.~$t_{f}$) lies in the top row\footnote{To be sure, the top row in this case is row number one of $\lambda/\mu_{f}$, which may be empty: its length is $\lambda_{1}-\left(\mu_{f}\right)_{1}$.}. \item Every outgoing (resp.~incoming) hanging $f$-half-edge is labeled `top' if the corresponding element in $r_{f}^{-}$ (resp.~$r_{f}^{+}$) lies in the top row. \end{itemize} This labeling scheme is illustrated in Figure \ref{fig:labelling-example}.
-There is another, separate, labeling scheme, where we label exposed sides of full-edges and hanging half-edges analogously to above, but using `left' instead of `top' for the labels, and using the first columns of tableaux instead of their first rows.